SergioHG99/android_device_thl_w200/README.md

 -----
 ###HOW TO START A SUCCESSFUL BUILD

-Get prebuilt apps directory :
+Get prebuilt apps directory (ONLY CM11 OR LESS):

     cd ~/android/system/vendor/cm

-Prebuilt :
+Prebuilt (ONLY CM11 OR LESS):

     ./get-prebuilts